MarilenaRoque/alligatorRunner/README.md

 ### Leaderboard

 > Leaderboard Scene - After the score submission a leaderboard is displayed and if the last submission is at the top 6, it should be included.
-This scene contains 2 buttons where the user can choose between play again and come back to the main Menu.
+This scene contains 2 buttons where the user can choose between play again and come back to the main menu.

 ![Screenshot](./assets/leaderboard.png)